-Improved technical ease with a wide range of pianistic skills is the most obvious benefit – noted by pianists with hands that are very small right through to those with hand spans around the ‘average’ for females.
+Improved technical ease with a wide range of pianistic skills is the most obvious benefit of reduced size keyboards.
+This is noted by pianists with hands that are very small right through to those with hand spans up to and beyond the ‘average’ for females.
+Even males with hand spans up to the male ‘average’ notice significant benefits for ‘stretchy’ repertoire.

 ‘I thus began the great discovery of what it feels like to play the piano with larger hands.
 It was like an epiphany.
 All the touches and techniques in piano studies – and I stress ALL of them – were made easier by a factor of a hundred. ‘